plewis/plewis.github.io/phylogenetics/ssh.md

 If it doesn't exist, you will get an error message similar to this:

     ls: /Users/xxxxx/.ssh: No such file or directory

+If it does already exist, you can skip the next step (Step 2) and go directly to [Step 3](#step-3)

 ### Step 2

-If you do **not** have a directory `~/.ssh`, then create it using the `mkdir` command:
+If you do **not** have a directory _~/.ssh_, then create it using the `mkdir` command:

     mkdir ~/.ssh
     chmod 700 ~/.ssh

 The `chmod` command sets permissions on the directory to those required by SSH.
 SSH will refuse to work if this directory is able to be seen by a wider audience than just you.
-If you issue the command `ls -la` in your home directory, the line corresponding to your new `.ssh` directory should look like this (except that you will see your own username, not `xxxxx`, of course):
+If you issue the command `ls -la` in your home directory, the line corresponding to your new _.ssh_ directory should look like this (except that you will see your own username, not `xxxxx`, of course):

     drwx------    2 xxxxx domain users      4608 May 26  2020 .ssh